 There is no ideal age for a facelift.
 Different people age at different rates and to different degrees.
 Although the normal facial ageing process causes facial skin and underlying muscle to loosen or sag over time, the effects of ageing can occur at any time.
 However, significant sun exposure will accelerate the process.
 In the UK, most surgical facelift procedures are performed on women and men between the ages of 40 to 56.

 Over the last ten years, there has been an explosion in the number of techniques to address facial ageing in younger patients as younger people are increasingly presenting to discuss options to maintain their youthful appearance.
 Leading facelift surgeons in London agree that patients between the ages of 30 and 39 are particularly interested in brow lifts (forehead lifts) and blepharoplasty surgery (eyelid surgery to remove excess pockets of skin and fat around the upper and lower eyelids.
 While blepharoplasty and browlifts are full facelifts, they are still designed to address facial rejuvenation.
-Centre for Surgery offer leading treatments to cater for younger patients’ needs.
+Centre for Surgery offers leading treatments to cater for younger patients’ needs.

 Your facelift surgeon may also wish to combine the FaceTite/Morpheus8 combination with a mini facelift to extend the benefits of partial skin excision.
 In this case, the procedure would be performed with TIVA general anaesthesia.